Do you want to know more about Stora Enso?

 Market growth: 9 Mt in 2014-2021 Position: #1 in LPB, FSB and CUK in the world or Europe.
 High quality SC fluting 1-3%, Kraftliner 2-3% excl.
 North America.

 Strategy: Expansion of relative market share in profitable niches in consumer board business and growth on the fluting and kraftliner market.

 The Packaging Solutions division develops and sells premium fiber-based packaging products and services.
-Our high-end eco-friendly packaging products are used by leading brands across multiple market sectors, including store retail, e-commerce and industrials.
-The portfolio includes corrugated and other converting, design services, automation solutions, and scalable innovations such as formed fiber and wood foams, as well as design and sustainability services, and circular and automation solutions.
+Stora Enso’s high-end eco-friendly packaging products are used by leading brands across multiple market sectors, including the retail, e-commerce and industrial sectors.
+The portfolio includes converting corrugated board and cartonboard, and converting new materials such as formed fiber and wood foams, as well as design and sustainability services, and circular and automation solutions.

 Market growth: Growth opportunities following the growing e-commerce sector as well as the trend to replace plastics with renewable materials.

 Strategy: Selective profitable growth

-The Biomaterials division meets the growing demand for the replacement of products made from fossil-based and hazardous materials with bio-based solutions.
-We use all fractions of biomass, like lignin and sugars, to develop new solutions.
-We work to replace fossil-based materials with new applications such as carbon for energy storage, bio-based binders, and bio-based carbon fiber.
-The division's offering includes a wide variety of pulp grades to meet the demands of paper, board, tissue, textile and hygiene product producers as well as materials from side streams of our processes, such as tall oil and turpentine from biomass.
+The Biomaterials division meets the growing demand for bio-based solutions to replace fossil-based and hazardous materials.
+Stora Enso uses all fractions of biomass, like lignin, to develop new solutions.
+Our work to replace fossil-based materials includes novel applications such as carbon for energy storage, bio-based binders and bio-based carbon fiber.
+Our pulp offering encompasses a wide variety of grades to meet the demands of paper, board, tissue and hygiene product producers, as well as materials from process side streams, such as tall oil and turpentine from biomass.